Notarize Travel Authorization Letter Online

 Official requirement: TSA does not require ID for minors under 18, but airlines may have their own policies.

-Recommendation: While not legally required for domestic flights, a notarized letter prevents delays if TSA agents question custody arrangements.
+Recommendation: While not generally required for domestic flights, a notarized letter may help if airline or security staff ask about custody or travel authority.

 When strongly recommended: Travel across state lines with non-parent adults, children with different last names than guardian, or known custody disputes.